ghiscoding/excel-builder-vanilla/README.md

 ```

 ### CSP (Content Security Policy)
-Please note that since we use `fflate` (which creates and compresses the Excel file before sending it to the browser), you might get some CSP errors because of its use of Web Workers.
+Please note that since the library uses `fflate` (which creates and compresses the Excel file before sending it to the browser), you might get some CSP errors because of its use of Web Workers.
 For that reason, you might need to adjust your CSP rules by adding `worker-src 'self' blob:;`

 ```html
 <meta http-equiv="Content-Security-Policy"